m-ox/H2-PostgresQL-Account-Management/README.md

 - wow java devs really be annotation devs lmaoo

 ## In Conclusion
 It is 2025.
 I have finished the Java project for the company.
 I am now a full fledged senior Springboot annotation dev.
 My review of this boilerplate project?
 Yo, it kinda sucks.
 I don't actually code like this.
 Who did this?
 Not me.
 Some noob lost in the stack overflow forums clearly.
 I might get around to updating this repo, but at least this thing has a README.
-B)
+B) Oh, and I went back to the frontend and I already miss static typing.
+Go figure... but do not recomment TS to me. kthxbai